Bostonhacks/bostonhacks-api/README.md

 `npm run docker:dev`

 If you don't need to override the standard compose file, start your application by running:

 `docker-compose up --build`.

-Your application will be available at http://localhost:8000.
+Your application will be available at http://localhost:8000

 To stop the application:

-`docker compose down`
+`npm run exitdocker:dev`

 To remove containers:

-`docker compose rm`
+`npm run cleandocker:dev`